uva-slpl/nlp2/projects.markdown

 *Spring 2017*

 We want you to get your hands dirty with most of the core topics covered in the course.
-To that end, we are preparing an interesting project with three milestones.
+To that end, we prepared three projects.
-See below for description and deadlines.

 # Project 1: word alignment